ACC111 College Accounting (3-0-3)

 performance is developed through an analytical treatment

-tools such as cost-volume-profit analysis, budgeting and
+include cost-volume-profit analysis, budgeting and

 actual and standard cost systems.
-The use of costs in

 PR: ACC 122